Derec-Mods/craftable-invisible-fixed-item-frames/readme.md

 # Whether or not to enable invisible item frames glowing when there's no item in them
 # This will also make them visible when there's no item in them
 item-frames-glow: true

-# The item in the center of the recipe
-# Recommended to use "/iframe setitem" to change this
-recipe:
-  ==: org.bukkit.inventory.ItemStack
-  v: 2567
-  type: LINGERING_POTION
-  meta:
-    ==: ItemMeta
-    meta-type: POTION
-    potion-type: minecraft:invisibility

 itemname-invframe: "Invisible Item Frame"
 itemname-glow-invframe: "Glow Invisible Item Frame"